WorldHealthOrganization/smart-trust/input/pagecontent/concepts.md

 ###  Signing Certificate Authority (SCA)
 Each Trust Network Participant maintains one or more Signing Certificate Authority (SCA), certificates of which are relatively long lived.
 The SCA issues public key certificates for the national, short lived, Document Signers.
 The SCA acts as a trust anchor such that relying Trust Network Participants can use the SCA certificate to validate the authenticity and integrity of the regularly changing DSC certificates

+### Terms of Participation (TOP)
+The Trust Network Terms of Participation are comprised of the following components:
+* ***TOP0*** Sharing of necessary credentials to establish an mTLS connection between Trust Network Participant backends and WHO Digital Health Trust Network infrastructure
+* ***TOP1*** Compliance with technical and interoperability standards required for a Public Key Infrastructure (PKI);
+* ***TOP2*** Standards for Verifiable Digital Health Certificates and APIs of Trusted Services; and
+* ***TOP3*** Policy and regulatory standards that Trust Network Particpants are expected to comply with pertaining to Trusted Services that a Trust Participants operates or utilizes

 ### Trust Lists
 Universal verifier applications that support different credential standards are complicated by wide variability in format of the credential payloads, signatures, key formats, and key distribution methods.
 Public keys formats include x509 certificates, JSON Web Key Sets (JWKS), and DID documents.
 Signing key distribution methods include API gateways, hosted by issuer at a pre-defined URL, embedded in certificates, and by blockchain based resolution.
 Establishing root of trust by trust anchor or distributing trust list has been accomplished by API gateway, hosted URL, private dissemination and other bilateral sharing agreements.